What Is Preventive Maintenance? (Types, Examples & Benefits)

 As you decide which areas of your business and equipment to target for preventive maintenance, you’ll go through a few steps before the process is completed.

-The first thing you’ll need to do is designate your goals for preventive maintenance of each item.
-For example, if you’re targeting a particular machine, perhaps your goal is to experience zero lost time due to repairs on that machine over the next year.
-Be sure to specify these goals in a spreadsheet so that your entire staff can be on the same page and support the goal in whatever way they can.
+The first thing you’ll need to do is designate your goals for preventive maintenance.
+For example, if you want to prioritize a particular machine, your goal could be to experience zero lost time due to repairs on that machine over the next year.
+Be sure to specify these maintenance goals, so your entire staff can be on the same page and support the goal in whatever way they can.

 Next, you’ll need to plan and schedule your maintenance, which will involve selecting the most convenient day for the repairs, upgrades, etc. Pick a day or time that is least likely to interfere with your business’ productivity.